mavrk/GSOC-2017-final/README.md

     <iframe width="560" height="315" src="https://www.youtube.com/embed/y2eSck9JUn0" frameborder="0" allowfullscreen></iframe>

 - ### SMART on FHIR Application <br>
     This was one of the main goals for the summer.
-Even if we managed to create the OAuth module, there was not a lot of application to     it.
+Even if we managed to create the OAuth module, their was not a lot of application to     it.
 SMART on FHIR is a perfect use-case for our module.
 So making a sample SMART on FHIR would give OpenMRS community a perfect use-     case for our module.
 The application came by easily.
 Their were a few blockers but nothing which would consume 'days' of debugging.
 I also made a custom CORS filter for the module to enable Cross-Origin requests if SMART application is hosted on a different s         server.

     A demo of SMART on FHIR :
     <iframe width="560" height="315" src="https://www.youtube.com/embed/WYz5ykLTOos" frameborder="0" allowfullscreen></iframe>